Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$: The Rosso embedding and the Freidel-Maillet type equation

 Here both of $\bar{k}_+,\bar{k}_-$ are mapped to scalars.
 However in \cite{baseilhac1} it is assumed that $\bar{k}_+\bar{k}_-$ is equal to a fixed nonzero scalar; see \cite[(2.20), (2.31)]{baseilhac1}.
-This means that one of $\bar{k}_+,\bar{k}_-$ is a free nonzero variable.
-We will recover one free nonzero variable in Appendix B. \end{remark}
+This means that one of $\bar{k}_+,\bar{k}_-$ is a free nonzero scalar.
+We will recover one free nonzero scalar in Appendix B. \end{remark}

 By \cite[Propositions 5.7, 5.10, 5.11]{ter_alternating}, the matrices $R^{(\frac{1}{2},\frac{1}{2})}(t), \hR^{(\frac{1}{2},\frac{1}{2})}, K^{(\frac{1}{2})}(t)$ satisfy the following Freidel-Maillet type equation